 4. Building relationships

 The above is in no way exhaustive, but it gives a clear idea about why most organisations are looking for emotional intelligence in leadership and why you should start to develop your emotional intelligence skills.
+This is especially crucial when considering talent retention.

 Written by Sahar Habib